Liedzeit/pagidocsy/content/en/docs/Basics/Planning/Seiten einfügen.md

 {{< alert title="Note" >}}Before performing any action, make sure that all documents in the issue are checked in, since PageJinn must be able to check them out in order to change the pagination.{{< /alert >}}

-#### Append pages
+#### Add pages

-When you *append* pages, the new pages do not yet have a status color in PageJinn.
+When you *add* pages, the new pages do not yet have a status color in PageJinn.
 The pages are given a generic name, and they are assigned the *first* available master page by default.

 You can now specify other master pages via the context menu, and *group* and *rename* the pages if necessary.